 Currently out-of-stock of this Ultra Long Range Illuminator as we temporarily focus on producing our new lightweight , smaller and rechargeable version of this product.
 See our new Lightweight Illuminator here

-For the die-hard Illuminator fans that still want a light that is second-to-none, this Classic version will reappear and be available again mid-June.
+For the die-hard Illuminator fans that still want a light that is second-to-none, this Classic version will reappear and be available again at the end of June.

 It is available on a pre-order basis and will ship once available.